Arin9911/Calculator-app/README.md

 4. Push the image to the DockerHub/Image registery

 5. Deploy the application in ec2 server

+6. Added Webhook for auto trigger in Jenkins